 The Regents determines the portion of the total contribution to be made by the employer and by the employees, and employee contribution rates for represented employees are subject to collective bargaining.
-Effective July 1, 2014, employee contributions range from 7.0 percent to 9.0 percent.
-The University pays a uniform contribution rate of 14.0 percent of covered payroll on behalf of all UCRP members.
-The University contribution rate will be increased starting July 1, 2020 by 0.5 percent per year, on July 1st, for six years to 17.0 percent.
+Effective July 1, 2014, employee contribution rates range from 7.0 percent to 9.0 percent.
+The University pays a uniform contribution rate on behalf of all UCRP active members.
+The contribution rate was 14.0 percent for the year ended June 30, 2020 and 14.5 percent for the year ended June 30, 2021.